WinterNox/Circular-Walls-PewPew-Live/README.md

 ## Recommendations
 You should take into consideration the following recommendations:
-1. Add code for manual garbage collection every tick.
+- Add code for manual garbage collection every tick.
 Since the module makes the use of temporary walls to simulate collisions, it will take up a significant amount of memory.
 Usually, PewPew Live collects garbage incrementally.
 To ensure that the temporary walls are deleted from the memory as soon as they are not being used, you can call `collectgarbage("collect")` every tick in your update callback.
 This will ensure that the module does not limit your usage of memory unnecessarilly.
+- Do not move the circular wall entities.
+This will not cause any changes to their functionality but will instead shift the mesh of the entity, if any, to the location specified while the actual collisions take place according to the original position of the entity.
+- Deletion of circular wall entities can be done using the `pewpew.entity_destroy(entity_id: int)` function with the ID of the circular wall entity.

-2. If only few circular walls are required, it is better to just lay down an approximate polygonal wall instead of using this module.
+- If only few circular walls are required, it is better to just lay down an approximate polygonal wall instead of using this module.